Trump declares he'll 'never back down' in shutdown fight

 Trump has continued to insist he has the power to sign an emergency declaration to deal with what he says is a crisis of drug smuggling and trafficking of women and children at the border.
 But he now appears to be in no rush to make such a declaration.

-Instead, he is focused on pushing Democrats to return to the negotiating table - though he walked out of the most recent talks last week - and seized on the fact that a group of House and Senate Democrats were on a retreat in Puerto Rico.
-Democrats, he argued, were partying on a beach rather than negotiating - though Democratic House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer were not on the trip.
+Instead, he is focused on pushing Democrats to return to the negotiating table -- though he walked out of the most recent talks last week -- and seized on the fact that a group of House and Senate Democrats were on a retreat in Puerto Rico.
+Democrats, he argued, were partying on a beach rather than negotiating -- though Pelosi and Schumer were not on the trip.

-He left their session at the White House last Wednesday after Pelosi told him she would not agree to fund the border wall even if he reopened the government.
-He called the meeting a “total waste of time.”

-However, some GOP lawmakers -as well as White House aides- have counselled against it, concerned that an emergency declaration would immediately be challenged in court.
+However, some GOP lawmakers --as well as White House aides-- have counselled against it, concerned that an emergency declaration would immediately be challenged in court.
 Others have raised concerns about re-routing money from other projects, including money Congress approved for disaster aid.
-Lawmakers on both sides of the aisle have warned that acting under an emergency order would set a troubling precedent for executive power.
+Lawmakers on both sides of the aisle have also warned that acting under an emergency order would set a troubling precedent for executive power.

-For now, Trump apparently sees value in his extended fight to fulfil a key campaign pledge, knowing that his supporters - who he'll need to turn out in 2020 to win re-election - don't want to see him back down.
+For now, Trump apparently sees value in his extended fight to fulfil a key campaign pledge, knowing that his supporters -- whom he'll need to turn out in 2020 to win re-election -- don't want to see him back down.

-With negotiations stuck, the White House is considering reaching out to rank-and-file Democrats rather than just the leaders to see if they can build any consensus for the wall, though it's uncertain whether any would respond.
-Pelosi and Schumer remain the only ones with the power to make a deal.

 Trump was taking a wide range of advice on both sides of the issue, including from his new chief of staff, Mick Mulvaney, senior aide and son-in-law Jared Kushner, and Rep. Mark Meadows, as well as outside political advisers.